 With this empire or rather a naïve state of mind, I took advantage of the liberties and freedoms to walk through the city in the evening after Thanksgiving Day, admiring the midtown holiday decorations.
 All was going well as I joined fellow tourists capturing the magic with my camera, when I witnessed a young man in late teens or early twenties firing a hot slap on his teenage girlfriend right in front of my eyes.
 And yes, right underneath the inspiring lights Alicia Keys sings about.

-In turn, he had also violently blown away my denial and false belief that in developed countries sufficient progress and awareness has being made as far as gender-based violence is concerned.
+In turn he had also violently blown away my denial and false belief that in developed countries sufficient progress and awareness has being made as far as gender-based violence is concerned.
 Now I can’t do like an ostrich and bury my head in the sand, or get caught up in the dizzying city lights anymore.
-As soon as we turn our eyes away, scenes like this punch us back into reality, reminding us there is still a lot to be done because clearly violence does not have national, race or class borders.
+For as soon as we turn our eyes away, scenes like this punch us back into reality, reminding us there is still a lot to be done.
+It is clear that violence does not have national, race or class borders.
 It takes captives wherever it can.

 Looking away makes us victims too.